KaiyaFox/inktail/README.md

 Existing commission-based platforms often struggle with ineffective communication channels and unreliable service, leading to frustration among users.
 Many platforms lack robust features for seamless collaboration, while others suffer from issues like ghosting.

 ### The Solution
-InkTail addresses these challenges by providing a dedicated platform tailored for artists and commissioners.
+InkTail addresses these challenges by providing a dedicated platform tailored for creators and commissioners.
 Our solution empowers creators and clients to communicate efficiently and collaborate seamlessly within the same ecosystem.

 ## MVP (Minimum Viable Product)